-- 1 Press DEFROST AUTO/TIME twice.
+1. Press AUTO/TIME DEFROST twice.

-- 2 Enter defrosting time.

-- 3 Press START.
+- 2. Enter defrosting time. - 3.
+Press START.

-- 4 Turn food over when the oven signals.

-- 5 Press START.
+- 4. Turn food over when the oven signals. - 5.
+Press START.

 (Auto Defrost explained in the section on Convenience Features.)
-Allows you to defrost for the length of time you select.
-See the Defrosting Guide for suggested times.

 Power level 3 is automatically set, but you may change this for more flexibility.
 You may defrost small items more quickly by raising the power level after entering the time.
 However, they will need more frequent attention than usual.